telerik/ajax-docs/controls/treeview/client-side-programming/accessing-client-changes-on-the-server-side.md

 ---
 title: Accessing Client Changes on the Server Side
-page_title: Accessing Client Changes on the Server Side | UI for ASP.NET AJAX Documentation
+page_title: Accessing Client Changes on the Server Side | RadTreeView for ASP.NET AJAX Documentation
 description: Accessing Client Changes on the Server Side
 slug: treeview/client-side-programming/accessing-client-changes-on-the-server-side
 tags: accessing,client,changes,on,the,server,side